Imaginous/Cowboy_Untamed/README.md

 - Check the `Unknown Sources` option.

 Now you should be able to download and install the APK file.<br><br>
+For security reasons I recommend to disable this option after installing.<br><br>
 **Note:** Since some users buy a second hand Android phone just to use this app, make sure you have Android version 7.1.1 or higher.

 ## Usage